Statewide Assessment System

 - The Proficiency Assessments for Wyoming Students, PAWS, is a summative assessment in reading, mathematics, and science.
 The PAWS in reading and mathematics is administered once a year in grades 3-8.
 The PAWS science assessment is administered in grades 4 and 8.

-- The Student Assessment of Writing Skills, SAWS, is a summative writing assessment administered once a year in grades 3-8 (2013 only).
+- The Student Assessment of Writing Skills, SAWS, is a summative writing assessment administered once a year in grades 3, 5 and 7.

-- SAWS-ALT is for students with significant cognitive disabilities in grades 3-8 (2013 only).
+- SAWS-ALT is for students with significant cognitive disabilities and is administered in grades 3, 5, 7.